 Car insurers assess your car’s worth by considering many factors.
 They’ll weigh out how much your car was worth upon purchase, how old it is currently, and what it’s make, model, and condition is.
 If you were up to date with your vehicle’s maintenance and took good care of it, it will have more value than a car that was already in need of heavy repairs.

 From there, your carrier will estimate repair expenses to make your vehicle road-safe again.
 If the cost for repairs is over a certain percentage of the car’s value – say 70-80% – then the insurer may decide your car is a total loss.
-They’ll then cut you a check for the value of the vehicle if you have collision coverage.
+They’ll then cut you a check for the value of the vehicle if you have collision insurance, minus your deductible.

 What happens from there is up to you.
 Sometimes, drivers may have a different view of their car’s worth and it can be upsetting if your provider doesn’t see your vehicle at the same value.
 However, you can always go purchase a used vehicle or put the reimbursement towards a new car.
 You do have the option of keeping your car and paying for repairs, but that would mean obtaining a salvage title before you can legally drive your car on the roads again.
 Not all providers will cover cars with salvage titles and such a label can result in a more expensive premium.
 Only in rare situations, is it worth it to try and repair a totaled vehicle.

 In other cases you may be able to use the totaled car for spare parts and just pay a salvage fee.
 Your insurer will likely pay you for the car’s pre-accident value minus your deductible and you are free to repair or sell car parts as you wish.